Local-Connectivity-Lab/c4000-metrics/README.md

 # Collecting stats
-Use the script `collect-c4000-net-stats.sh` to collect metrics.
+Use the script `collect-c4000-net-stats.sh` to collect packet metrics and arp table entries.
 Fill out the `HOSTNAME` and `PASSWORD` fields in the shell script with the hostname of the C4000 and the password of the admin user.
 This is obviously not very secure, so exercise caution; set the permissions of the script tightly and limit access to the machine containing the plaintext credentials.

-The collected metrics will be saved as JSON-formatted text in directory set in the `OUTPUT_DIR` environment variable.
-The filename is the hostname concatenated with the data collection time in UNIX epoch seconds, eg.
+The collected metrics will be saved as JSON-formatted text files in directory set in the `OUTPUT_DIR` environment variable.
+Example filenames:
-`my-host.net-1671260819.json`.
+`my-host.net-net-stats-1671260819.json`.
+`my-host.net-arp-table-1671260819.json`.

-The data within the files looks like:
+The data within the net-stats files looks like:

 ```json
 {